BEHIND THE WHEEL:

 v Ford Fiesta ST

 Mini Cooper S, Golf GTi, Audi A1, and the list goes on.
 These famous hatches have been ruling the streets with their practicality and sharp handling.
 With that, Renault has made a Clio RS200.
 Unlike before, it is now packed with a turbocharged 1.6 litres instead of a naturally aspirated unit that revs to 7200 rpm.
 It has also got a screen that shows you everything that is happening with the feeling almost like a Nissan GTR with additional two doors.
 Ford on the other hand, entered the competition a little later by going old school with the Fiesta ST.

-The Ford Fiesta ST is never my thing as I’m more a person who favours cars that does speeding well in the bends and look menacing while not doing the fast bits.
-At a more than reason asking price of one hundred and fifty thousand, it drives and rides extremely well.
-I am genuinely pleased by the sounds that’s produced by a mighty 1.6-litre engine which by the way, is turbocharging done right.
-The Fiesta ST (reminded me a lot of the mark five Golf GTi) did no less damage of running through my mind for days and nights.
-The ST will not only remain as the best car I’ve driven this year but for years to come.
+At a more than reasonably asking price, the Fiesta ST rides fairly well for what it is capable of.
+I am genuinely pleased by the sounds that's produced by a mighty 1.6-litre engine which by the way, is turbocharging done right.
+The ST (like the mark five Golf GTi) did no less damage by running through my mind for several nights.
+It will not only remain as the best car I’ve driven this year but for years to come.